-- Fertilizers typically represent approximately 15% of farmers' cost structure and significantly improve yields. - USDA projecting stocks to use ratio for 2020/2021 at approximately 9%, its lowest level since 2014. - Major global nitrogen capacity build cycle largely complete in 2017/2018, and additional tons have been absorbed by the market. - Strong demand for spring and fall ammonia application and loss of U.S and global nitrogen production in 2021 helped further tighten supply.
+- Fertilizers typically represent approximately 15% of farmers' cost structure and significantly improve yields. - USDA projecting stocks to use ratio for 2021/2022 at approximately 10%, one of the lowest levels since 2014. - Major global nitrogen capacity build cycle largely complete in 2017/2018, and additional tons have been absorbed by the market. - Strong demand for fall ammonia application, loss of US nitrogen production in 2021 and reduced availability of global nitrogen supply have all helped further tighten supply.